gazebosim/gz-gui/tutorials/05_style.md

 > **Note** Toolbar colors can't be changed through environment variables yet.

+> **Note** A default saved configuration will take precedence over any custom set environment variables.

 ## Config files

 Styles can be set on a configuration file's `<window><style>` tag, using the following